 What is needed for a Baseline Concussion Test?

-The baseline tests that SCI uses are computer-based and can be taken anywhere with an internet connection.
+The baseline tests that SCI uses are computer-based and can be taken anywhere with an internet connection under the supervision of a trained examiner.
 Typically, baseline tests take 30-45 minutes to administer, and can be done for both individual athletes and groups.
-SCI provides the most reliable concussion tests available and its staff are experts at analyzing and interpreting test scores.
+SCI administers the most reliable concussion tests available and its staff are experts at analyzing and interpreting test scores.

 The staff at SCI would be happy to talk with you about setting up a Concussion Baseline Testing program for you and your organization.
-Please contact us anytime.
+For further information, please contact us.